B-M-H-S-Class-XII-Computer-Projects/School_Projects_C/Screenshot/README.md

 # Screenshot PAGE

-### This folder holds all the hand written codes equivalent to the codes found in our [SRC](https://github.com/B-M-H-S-Class-XII-Computer-Projects/School_Projects_C/tree/main/src) folder.
+### This folder holds all the pictures of our hand written codes equivalent to the codes found in our [SRC](https://github.com/B-M-H-S-Class-XII-Computer-Projects/School_Projects_C/tree/main/src) folder.